vamseeachanta/digitalmodel/docs/ansys/aqwa/external_force/external_force_util_example.md

 </code>

-PRNT: For structure 1, print External force (34th Option) LIST (.LIS file) Output for nodes 1, 3 and 2 on structure 1
+PRNT: For structure 1, print External force (34th Option) LIST (.LIS file) Output for nodes 1, 3 and 2 on structure 1 relative to other nodes.

 ```markdown
 Output of External force defined.